 Recipe Notes:

-- The recipe works with the thin cut (about 1cm thick) boneless pork chops without the skin, which take a shorter time to marinade and cook through.
+- Pork Chop: The recipe is suitable for thin-cut (around 1cm thick) boneless pork chops without the skin, which require less time to marinate and cook completely.

 Nutrition Information: